Centaur Camp is returning to PDF. It’s just like at the big burn, but smaller… and vaguely equine-themed.

 Kind of, but you have to sign up to reserve the space.

-Where do I reserve Center Camp?
+Where do I reserve Centaur Camp?

 What kind of events can I host there?